CHILD CARE CENTER

 Agapé staff is unable to disburse medication unless the above regulations are adhered to.

-Parents are also welcome to invite family to our annual Family Day, Thanksgiving Feast, Dance Recitals, Pre K Graduation and summer Talent Show.
+Parents are welcome to invite family to our annual Family Day, Dance Recitals, and Pre K Graduation.
 We have a large auditorium and are able to accommodate up to 300 people.

 Methods of Parental Notification